dart-lang/language/working/0107 - implicit-constructors/feature-specification.md

 Static extensions introduce several scopes:

-The current scope for the on-class of a static extension declaration _D_ that does not declare any type parameters is the enclosing scope of _D_, that is the library scope of the current library.
+The current scope for the on-clause of a static extension declaration _D_ that does not declare any type parameters is the enclosing scope of _D_, that is the library scope of the current library.

-A static extension _D_ that declares type variables introduces a type variable scope whose enclosing scope is the library scope.
-The current scope for the on-class of _D_ is the type variable scope.
+A static extension _D_ that declares type variables introduces a type parameter scope whose enclosing scope is the library scope.
+The current scope for the on-clause of _D_ is the type parameter scope.

 A static extension _D_ introduces a body scope, which is the current scope for the member declarations.
 The enclosing scope for the body scope is the